Current Status

 As global trade policies continue to evolve, companies engaged in cross-border commerce must navigate a landscape marked by high tariffs, intensified customs enforcement, and growing legal scrutiny.
 From the shifting status of Trump-era tariffs to the U.S. government’s heightened focus on importation risks and trade compliance, businesses face significant challenges that demand strategic planning and precise execution.

 Join Gregory Husisian, Partner at Foley & Lardner LLP, and Natalie Zink, Attorney at Schulz Trade Law PLLC, as they explore the latest developments in U.S. trade enforcement.
-This CLE webcast will provide practical guidance on navigating customs risks, understanding enforcement priorities, and strengthening compliance protocols in today’s high-stakes trade environment.
+This CLE international trade law webcast will provide practical guidance on navigating customs risks, understanding enforcement priorities, and strengthening compliance protocols in today’s high-stakes trade environment.

 Key Topics: